ClinicalTrials.Veeva

 About

-The study aims to answer two questions.
-First, does the real-world data demonstrate that hearing loss is stabilized or improved at the end of the test among participants with sensorineural hearing loss (SNHL or inner ear hearing loss) at the beginning?
-Second, do participants who self-report tinnitus symptoms at the start of their test report reduced symptoms at the end?
+The OTIS study aims to answer two questions.
+First, does the real-world data demonstrate that hearing loss is stabilized or improved at the end of the test among participants with SNHL at the beginning?
+Second, do participants who self-report tinnitus, hyperacusis, or hearing sensitivity symptoms at the start of their test report reduced symptoms at the end?

 Full description

-ACEMg, developed at the University of Michigan Medical School, is designed to block the initiating biochemical events in the organ of Corti within the inner ear that lead to sensorineural hearing loss (SNHL).
+ACEMg, developed at the University of Michigan Medical School, is designed to block the initiating biochemical events in the organ of Corti within the inner ear leading to sensorineural hearing loss (SNHL).

 The 2021-2023 ACEMg (Soundbites) Real-world Evidence Study (N=190) used de-identified real-world data (RWD) from routine annual otoacoustic emissions (OAE) examinations collected among adult patients of one audiology practice over many years before ACEMg became available.
 OAE examinations produce objective measures of inner ear auditory function.